matthew-brett/cfd2019/index.md

 * [License](license) for the materials on this site.
 * [Classes](classes)

-For those with access, please see the [Canvas course page for Intrduction to programming](https://canvas.bham.ac.uk/courses/41498).
+For those with access, please see the [Canvas course page for Introduction to programming](https://canvas.bham.ac.uk/courses/41498).